 - Different subjects are oversubscribed in different years.
 In the past some people have put a particular subject as first choice because they hear from a friend that a second choice subject is always oversubscribed.
 This has led to disappointment when they were not allocated their real first choice.
-Remember there are no guarantees that a previously oversubscribed subject will be oversubscribed this year. - If you wish to take a particular subject for further study in Year 12 please mention that in the comment box. - Use the comment box to stress which options you really want to take - and explain why.
+Remember there are no guarantees that a previously oversubscribed subject will be oversubscribed this year. - If you wish to take a particular subject for further study in year 12 please mention that in the comment box. - Use the comment box to stress which options you really want to take - and explain why.
 Whilst we cannot guarantee the final choices available we will do our best to ensure students study the subjects they really want to do.

-All Year 9 students will have completed some work on possible careers and plans for adult life in their Life Skills lessons.
-An important part of this is to gaining access to the Unifrog website which has a rich source of careers ideas and information.
-It will help students to explore many different pathways and many different possibilities for the future.
-Whilst students will have had time in the IT rooms to navigate this site they are also able to logon again from home, using their regular school username and the password they chose.
-The address for Unifrog is www.unifrog.org
+All Year 9 students will have completed some work on possible careers and plans for adult life in their PHSEE lessons.

+An important part of this is to gaining access to the Fast Tomato website which has a rich source of careers ideas and information.
+It will students to explore many different pathways and many different possibilities for the future.

+Whilst students will have time in the IT rooms to navigate this site they are also able to logon again from home, using their regular school username and password.
+The address for FastTomato is www.fasttomato.com

-If students have any issues logging in they should first attempt to reset their password themselves, if this does not work they should email careers@hws.haringey.sch.uk
+If students have any issues logging in they should email data@hws.haringey.sch.uk